vargvinter/cert/21 Notifications.md

 `toDatabase` Vs. `toArray`

-The toArray method is also used by the broadcast channel to determine which data to broadcast to your JavaScript client.
-If you would like to have two different array representations for the database and broadcast channels, you should define a toDatabase method instead of a toArray method.
+The `toArray` method is also used by the `broadcast` channel to determine which data to broadcast to JavaScript client.
+To have two different array representations for the `database` and `broadcast` channels, define a `toDatabase` method instead of a `toArray` method.

 ## Accessing The Notifications

-The Illuminate\Notifications\Notifiable trait, includes a notifications Eloquent relationship that returns the notifications for the entity.
+The `Illuminate\Notifications\Notifiable` trait, includes a notifications Eloquent relationship that returns the notifications for the entity.

-* By default, notifications will be sorted by the created_at timestamp:
+* By default, notifications will be sorted by the `created_at` timestamp:

 ```php
 $user = App\User::find(1);